![]() |

 They're lucky my hormones aren't running high and that my hands were cold otherwise I might have twisted their testicles like brass doorknobs.

-soundtrack on your iPod, he'll never be Bilbo
+No matter how loud you play the LOTR soundtrack on your iPod, he'll never be Bilbo |

 I'm glad I was a freak who stayed in to read The Hobbit and eat Frazzles.